BruceEckel/ThinkingInPython/Markdown/10_Coroutines_and_Concurrency.md

 > sharing of data.
 >
 > \[A program\] should be thought of thousands of little black boxes all
-> doing things in parallel - these black boxes can send and receive
+> doing things in parallel---these black boxes can send and receive
 > messages.
-Black boxes can detect errors in other black boxes - that's
+Black boxes can detect errors in other black boxes---that's
 > all. ...
 Erlang uses a simple functional language inside the \[black
-> boxes\] - this is not particularly interesting - *any* language that
+> boxes\]---this is not particularly interesting---*any* language that
-> does the job would do - the important bit is the concurrency.
+> does the job would do---the important bit is the concurrency.

 On the Squeak mail list in 1998, Alan Kay had this to say: